-The head girl Justine gives a speech on the funeral of the teenage schoolmate Darren Mullet that has just committed suicide but she does not recall who he was.
+The head girl Justine gives a speech on the funeral of the teenage schoolmate Darren Mullet who has just committed suicide but she does not recall who he was.
 Then she is invited by Alexis to date him in the celebration party in the house of his friend Bradley.
-Sooner Justine discovers that Darren had a crush on her and was bullied by Bradley and his friends including Alexis.
-When each one of Bradley's friends is found dead, they discover that Darren has returned from beyond to revenge the humiliations he was submitted.Written by
+Soon Justine discovers that Darren had a crush on her and was bullied by Bradley and his friends including Alexis.
+When each one of Bradley's friends is found dead, they discover that Darren has returned from beyond to revenge the humiliations he was submitted to.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Calvin A. Dean's make-up took 3 hours every day.
 Each vein on his face and hands were painted individually using a special type of ink.
 During the swimming pool scenes his make-up was 'glued' to his face to keep it in place.
 See more »

 Nearly everyone has the apparently unpopular and bullied character's phone number saved into their phones.
 See more »

 Mullet, I bet the reason you hung yourself was because you was trying to get a hard-on.
 Just trying to get wood boy.

 Shortly into the end credits there is an additional scene.
 See more »

 The UK version was heavily edited to remove sexual bullying and bloody violence before submission to the BBFC in order to obtain a 15 rating.
 See more »

 An entirely predictable high school horror in which a bullied student commits suicide and then comes back from the dead as a malevolent zombie, taking revenge on everyone who wronged him.
 The only difference with this production is that it's British-flavoured, but in every other respect it's the kind of movie you've seen a hundred times before.